tripser/tripser.github.io/README.md

 - build mdx editor
   - handle images +compress +resize +jpg
-  - FIX!! => API resolved without sending a response for /api/createMdxFile, this may result in stalled requests.
   - handle some frontmatter outside the editor: categories, lang, en-fr, ...?
   - handle translation?
+  - FIX? => API resolved without sending a response for /api/createMdxFile, this may result in stalled requests.

 - add framed text, quotes, highlighted words,
 - script an image compressor and resizer (based on original image => save new smaller and lighter images)